Nelson Cruz: Minnesota Twins (2019–2021)

 The Twins picked up Cruz' option for 2020, in which he batted .303 with a .992 OPS, 16 home runs and 33 RBI.
-Although slowed by a sore knee later in the season, Cruz appeared in 53 of 60 games.
+Although slowed by a sore knee later in the season, Cruz appeared in 53 of 60 games in the shortened season.
 He doubled twice in a span of six at bats in a season-ending AL Wild Card Series loss to the Houston Astros.
 He ranked third in the AL in OBP (.397), fourth in OPS, fifth in SLG (.595), tied for fifth in home runs and seventh in batting average, leading to winning the Silver Slugger Award at DH, his fourth overall Silver Slugger.
 He finished sixth in the AL MVP voting.
+He became a free agent after the season.

-For his efforts assisting the community, Cruz was selected as the 2020 Marvin Miller Man of the Year by the MLB Players Association, as that player whom his peers deem earned "most respect based on his leadership on the field and in the community," notably in his hometown of Las Matas de Santa Cruz.
-He also was the ESPYs Muhammed Ali Sports Humanitarian Award winner in 2020.
-Cruz donated a police station, a fire station, replaced an aging ambulance and spearheaded a $400,000 donation drive to help alleviate food shortages induced by the COVID-19 pandemic.
-His leadership inspired his teammates to assist in their own communities.
+For his efforts assisting the community, Cruz was selected as the Marvin Miller Man of the Year by the MLB Players Association, as that player whom his peers deem earned "most respect based on his leadership on the field and in the community," notably in his hometown of Las Matas de Santa Cruz.
+He also won the ESPYs Muhammed Ali Sports Humanitarian Award in 2020.
+Cruz donated a police station, a fire station, replaced an aging ambulance, and spearheaded a $400,000 donation drive to help alleviate food shortages induced by the COVID-19 pandemic.

-Cruz became a free agent following the 2020 World Series.
 On February 10, 2021, Cruz signed a one-year, $13 million contract to stay with Minnesota for the 2021 season.
 Cruz was named an All-Star for the team in 2021, and hit .294/.370/.537 with 19 home runs and 50 RBI in 85 games.

-In 2021, TheAthletic.com called Cruz "one of the game’s elite power hitters", while CBS Sports described him as "a steady purveyor of elite power production".
+In 2021, The Athletic called Cruz "one of the game’s elite power hitters", and CBS Sports described him as "a steady purveyor of elite power production."

 Tampa Bay Rays (2021)

 On July 22, 2021, Cruz was traded to the Tampa Bay Rays alongside Calvin Faucher in exchange for Joe Ryan and Drew Strotman.
+His production dropped off with the Rays, batting .226/.283/.442 in 55 games.
+In his final postseason, he homered in Game 1 of the ALDS and batted 3-for-17 in the series, as the Rays lost to the Red Sox.

+On October 28, Cruz won the Roberto Clemente Award, again honoring his philanthropy and character.
+He had been nominated by his teams twice previously.

 Washington Nationals (2022)

 On March 13, 2022, Cruz signed a one-year, $12 million contract with a mutual option for 2023 with the Washington Nationals.
-On August 15, Cruz went 2 for 4 against the San Diego Padres and recorded 2,000 career hits in his MLB career.
+On August 15, Cruz went 2-for-4 against the Chicago Cubs and recorded his 2,000th career MLB hit.

 Cruz ended the season batting .234/.313/.337 in 448 at bats with 10 home runs and 64 RBIs in 124 games at DH, grounding into 16 double plays (9th in the NL).
-He was the oldest qualified batter in major league baseball.
+He was the oldest qualified batter in MLB.
+On November 7, the Nationals declined their $16 million mutual option on Cruz, making him a free agent.